 Product Overview And Features

-A few hundred dollars for such a controller will forever be appealing to anyone who is even slightly curious in the DJ business.
-If you want to try mixing tracks or playing with songs and their beats, this is perhaps your best entry choice.
+If you want to try mixing tracks or playing with songs and their beats, then the Numark Mixtrack Pro 3 is perhaps your best entry choice.
 It is also ideal for learning as it brings a real DJ controller experience without costing you an arm and a leg.

-From the get-go the thing that makes the biggest impression to you is the looks of the model and the material quality all around it.
-The Pro 3 is a bit wider than the previous two versions but at the same time thinner, being slightly over 1 inch thick.
+From the get-go, the thing that makes the biggest impression to you is the looks of the model and the material quality all around it.
+The Mixtrack Pro 3 is a bit wider than the previous two versions but at the same time thinner, being slightly over 1 inch thick.

-Still, this fits into the small controllers territory and is ideal for traveling with it since it also weighs 4.1 pounds.
-This makes it the lightest model on our list, or any controller top 5 list for that matter.
+Still, this fits into the small controllers territory and is ideal for traveling with since it weighs only 4.1 pounds.

-Now, let’s take a look at some of the advantages and disadvantages of the Pro 3:
+Now, let’s take a look at some of the advantages and disadvantages of the Mixtrack Pro 3: